bigT01/fronter-note-backend/README.md

-# This is my pet project was created on React with Redux toolkit
+# This is my pet project was created on Express.js with Mongodb
-Main purpose of this project is showing news and update them
+**Main purpose of this project is support frontend and provide json**

-On this project from other simple libraries I use libraries like react-markdown to easy updating your posts And very understandable Redux branch

 # Near future backend will connect to heroku after that you could easily connect to it.
 **However, how please go step-by-step instruction bellow this line**